Tuesday, November 30, 2010

 Those emotions often include shame and insecurity, according to researchers at University of Western Ontario and Queens University in Kingston, Ontario.
 The consequences, the researchers found, spring from this ashamed, insecure former customer deciding to hurt the business by spreading as much negative word-of-mouth as possible.
 The root of it all is the customer’s belief that the retailer has betrayed the customer’s trust in them.
 The loss for the retailer is from the customers’ future purchases, but potentially much more than that, from others who are influenced by the negative reviews.

 • As promptly as you can, find out what is bothering the customer.
 A good diagnostic question to ask is, “What can I do to make things right?”
-Research at Case Western Reserve University points out that customers with complaints range from those who just want to have an “I’m sorry” up to activists who plan to go to the media or to government agencies.
+Customers with complaints range from those who just want to have an “I’m sorry” up to activists who plan to go to the media or to government agencies.

 • Aim to resolve the problems out of the earshot of other shoppers, especially shoppers who have accompanied the complainer into the store.
 People who are ashamed or insecure are better able to maintain their rational thinking when they don’t have the expectation or opportunity to act out their outrage in front of a group.